GaliaZim/PQFinder/README.md

 }
 ```
 ### <a name='json_genome'>Input Genome as a JSON file</a>
-Input file containing the genome to parse as a JSON array of strings.
+Input file containing the genome to derive as a JSON array of strings.
 Each string is a gene.

 The path to this file is given as input with the input option **-gf** when running the program in **single** mode.
 #### Example